jodienorris030/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to read, understand, and maintain.
 Complex code may seem impressive, but it often leads to bugs, errors, and difficulties in future development.
 Always strive to find the most straightforward solution to a problem, and remember that clarity and conciseness are key virtues in programming."

+# 2023-12-24
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written.

+Avoid premature optimization and overcomplication.
+It's better to have a working solution that is easy to understand than a complex one that is difficult to decipher.
+Refactor early and often, as this helps to keep code organized and reduces technical debt.

+Lastly, cultivate a mindset of continuous learning.
+Programming languages and best practices evolve rapidly, so stay curious and open to new ideas and technologies.
+Regularly sharpen your problem-solving skills and deepen your understanding of fundamental computer science concepts.
+This will make you a better programmer and enable you to tackle challenges more effectively.